 - The last step is execution, once you have the general plan and need to make a move – special motor-governing areas in your brain will send orders back to the periphery through motor nerves.

 This whole process is happening all the time and with incredible speed.
 Your brain never truly rests either – even when you go to sleep, loops keep running and processes keep, well, being processed.

 How do we transmit the signals through the nerves though?

 It’s a combination of 2 players – electricity and chemistry.
-When a signal is passing INSIDE the nerve it runs like a current, when it passes BETWEEN different nerves it does it by a specific chemicals.
+When a signal is passing inside the nerve it runs like a current, when it passes between different nerves it does it by specific chemicals.

 The electrical route is similar to a current running through a wire, only it has biological factors and it is called the Action Potential.